-• Members of the group who attend rehearsals and concerts

-- Relatives and friends of members who attend rehearsals and concerts in a volunteering capacity - Audience members at public concerts
+- Members of the group who attend rehearsals and concerts - · Relatives and friends of members who attend rehearsals and concerts in a volunteering capacity - Audience members at public concerts

 Named safeguarding person: Jane Maharry has responsibility for safeguarding issues.
 All queries and concerns relating to safeguarding should be referred to her in the first instance.
+The Music Director, Dr Paul Hedley, holds an enhanced DBS certificate, as do several members of the choir.